 Make certain that your refrigerator is set below 40*F

 Place the turkey, completely sealed in its protective plastic wrapper on a deep tray to catch any drippings.
 Place this tray on the bottom shelf of the refrigerator.
 This is to assure that should the turkey leak, it will not drip onto any other food in the refrigerator.

-In order to fully defrost a completely frozen turkey in the refrigerator, allow at least one day for every four pounds of turkey.
-Based on this figure, a twenty pound turkey would take at least five days to fully defrost.
+In order to fully defrost a completely frozen turkey in the refrigerator, allow at least one day for every three pounds of turkey.
+Based on this figure, a twenty pound turkey would take about 7 days to fully thaw fully in the refrigerator.